 | Custom | User-defined policies for any scenario |

-Enter a prompt such as "Block any S3 bucket without encryption in production accounts."
+Enter a prompt: "Block any S3 bucket without encryption in production accounts."

-ops0 produces a complete Rego policy or Kyverno YAML that you can edit before saving.
+ops0 produces complete Rego code or Kyverno YAML you can edit before saving.

-Save the policy and optionally assign it to projects or policy groups.
+Save the policy and assign it to projects or policy groups.

-AI policy generation requires AI features to be configured at the organization level in Settings → API Configuration.
+AI policy generation requires a Claude API key configured in Settings → API Configuration.

-Organize policies into named groups and attach groups to projects.
-This lets you manage policy assignments at scale instead of mapping individual policies.
+Organize policies into named groups and attach groups to projects at scale.

 | Field | Description |